cilium/cilium/Documentation/policy/intro.rst

 description
   Description is a string which is not interpreted by Cilium.
 It can be used to describe the intent and scope of the rule in a human readable form.

+uuid
+  UUID is an identifier for a rule or set of rules which Cilium generates.
+It can be used to correlate policy API requests with imported rules.

 .. _label_selector:
 .. _LabelSelector: